 - no pleasure left in life any more

 - persistent aches or pains, headaches, cramps, or digestive problems that do not ease even with treatment

 - thoughts of suicide, suicide attempts

-At the Councelling Melbourne helpline, we aim to assist you with care, compassion and complete discreteness.
-Our councellors in melbourne assist by proving a solution focused approach to the treatment of depression, anxiety, postnatal depression, severe depression, and help cure anxiety with a holistic approach.
+At the Counselling Melbourne helpline, we aim to assist you with care, compassion and complete discreteness.
+Our counsellors in melbourne assist by proving a solution focused approach to the treatment of depression, anxiety, postnatal depression, severe depression, and help cure anxiety with a holistic approach.

 Our counselling melbourne offices are located in Melbourne CBD Victoria, as well as outlets available in the Eastern Suburbs of Victoria including Caulfield, Preston, McKinnon, Brighton, Newport, Sunshine, Vermont, Ringwood, Ferntree Gully, Knoxfield, Glen Waverley, and Boronia

 Call to get help between 12pm to 10pm, 7 days a week.